Zoom video calls - How to look better basics.

 - If you’re worried about the background, you can always use your phone in portrait mode to hide what’s more behind you.
 Or use a banner if you have one.
 (I’ll cover virtual backgrounds in another post!)

-But as long as you can find a tidy spot, from my experience most people are more concerned about their backgrounds than they are of yours
+But as long as you can find a tidy spot, from my experience most people are more concerned about their backgrounds than they are of your own

 - While I didn’t go into detail in the post, I mentioned in the video about, using earphones and a mic to help reduce echo and distracting background noises.